PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 13:17:06
+Last updated: 2024-04-08 13:17:39
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: I will not be remembered as Set Arys the Unworthy.
+I will not soil my cloak.  -  Arys Oakheart